-This month the members of the Cheese Club will savour three wonderful cheeses from different regions of Québec: From Saint-Roch-Ouest, Qc, Le Sabot de Blanchette; From Compton, Qc, le Comtomme, and, from Ile-aux-Grues, Qc the Cheddar Medium.
-Enjoy!
+This month the members of the Cheese Club will savour three wonderful cheeses from different regions of Québec: Saint-Roch-Ouest, Qc, Le Sabot de Blanchette; Compton, Qc, le Comtomme; and Ile-aux-Grues, Qc the Cheddar Medium.

 Cheese Club – March 2017

 Since we discovered this Fromagerie, we can’t get enough!
 So far all their cheeses have proved to be of great quality and taste.
 The cheese production is done on the premises directly across the street from their goat farm and the cow’s milk comes from La Ferme L’Achigan next door.